fpapado/svg-use/examples/shared-library/README.md

   // etc. for other components
   ```

-- You would create a subpath export, such as
+- You would create a subpath export, such as `my-icon-library/svg-use-config`,
-  `my-icon-library/svg-use-href-config`, that exports the expected theme and id
-  options, as envisioned by your library.
+  that exports the expected theme and id options, as envisioned by your library.
 - You will have to configure your library's bundler or transpiler to externalise
   `.svg` files, so that they are not resolved when you build your library.
 - You will have to give instructions to users, for how to configure their
-  bundler to load `.svg?svgUseHref` assets with `svg-use-href`.
-You will
+  bundler to load `.svg?svgUseHref` assets with `svg-use`.
+You will instruct
-  instruct them to use your exported options, for assets related to your
+  them to use your exported options, for assets related to your library.
-  library.

 This approach seems more error-prone, compared to just consuming an SVG.
 However, it is workable.
 Let us know if you find any significant benefits to